Stormle/RAI-chrome-ext/README.md

 This is a screenshot of test.html at the testhtml folder:
 Notice how the dynamic text search does not get fooled by such mentions as "centimeter" or "percents" even though it supports "cent" and "cents".
 ![Extension in action](https://github.com/Stormle/RAI-chrome-ext/blob/master/readme-resources/rai-ext-example.png?raw=true)
-DISCLAIMER: The colors are added by me in post to highlight areas of relevance.
+DISCLAIMER: The colors and the before and after boxes at top are added by me in post to highlight areas of relevance and make it more clear.
+The content is real and the product of a live running version of the extension.